-Small-cap banking stocks rallied in December despite an otherwise broad-based market decline, deriving strong support from the monetary policy adjustment by the Bank of Japan.
-Our outlook for 2023 is unchanged from last month given that the underlying market dynamics remain the same.
+Our outlook for 2023 is broadly unchanged from last month given that the underlying market dynamics remain the same.
 Over the past two years, there has been much discussion about the negative prospect of stagflation.
-However, we think that although the market is likely to remain choppy and sometimes volatile, next year and further out could provide some attractive opportunities for investors to gradually accumulate equity positions.
+However, we think that although the market is likely to remain choppy and sometimes volatile, this year and further out could provide some attractive opportunities for investors to gradually accumulate equity positions.

-As we have noted last month and in previous reports, we have also seen some degree of calm restored in the major commodity markets, such as oil and gold, following price surges earlier this year.
+As we have noted in previous reports, we have also seen some degree of calm restored in the major commodity markets, such as oil and gold, following price surges earlier this year.
 Over the year ahead, these conversations could turn away from the current focus on inflation and interest rate trends.
 Taking a broad view from a long-term investment perspective of about five to ten years, the Japanese stock market appears to be priced at an attractive level, with a P/E ratio of around 13 based on 12-month forward EPS estimates.
 However, in an inverted yield-curve environment, it is generally difficult to be optimistic about the immediate fundamental outlook.
 In the short term, risks remain.
 The first of these risks will likely dominate the market conversation this year, i.e. the depth and duration of the expected recession.
-The next is a uniquely Japanese risk factor: the possibility of a further shift in monetary policy when Bank of Japan Governor Kuroda completes his term of office in April 2023, and the subsequent impact of the yen/US dollar exchange rate on equity markets.
+The next is a uniquely Japanese risk factor: the possibility of a further shift in monetary policy when Bank of Japan Governor Kuroda completes his term of office in April 2023, and the subsequent impact of the Japanese yen/US dollar exchange rate on equity markets.
 Even if rising interest rates settle down to some extent, we believe it is now unlikely that investors will see a return to the exceptionally low interest rate policy of the past 10 years.
 This is partly because the underlying cause of the current inflation should be viewed as a structural supply-side issue rather than a cyclical demand-side problem due to overheating and the economic policy response to the pandemic.
 Specific examples include supply shocks from geopolitical issues, supply constraints due to environmental regulations as seen in ESG themes, and stagnating technological innovation resulting from socioeconomic polarization.
-The Portfolio Manager believes that is why so many economists' inflation forecasts have fallen short of reality.
-Therefore, we believe speculative trading that ignores valuations in terms of stock selection will become increasingly difficult.
+We believe that is why so many economists' inflation forecasts have fallen short of reality.
+Therefore, in our view speculative trading that ignores valuations in terms of stock selection will become increasingly difficult.
 This means that, regardless of market direction, value strategies will fundamentally be the main drivers of stock selection.

 While macroeconomic and top-down predictions like this are often unreliable, the most important key for our investment strategy is to employ bottom-up research to identify companies that are competitive or have growth potential, and then to buy those stocks while they are attractively valued.
 Many small-cap value stocks are in a more robust financial position than large-cap stocks, and many companies are highly profitable because they operate in niche businesses with high market shares.
 Among these companies, quite a few stocks combine attractive valuations with high growth rates.
-Even if they will not be leading the Japanese equity market in the short term, holding these stocks, in our view, is likely to generate favorable long-term returns.
+Even if they will not be leading the Japanese equity market in the short term, holding these stocks, in our view, is likely to generate favorable longterm returns.
 In addition, among small-cap value stocks, including the long unpopular regional banks, there has been a movement towards industry reorganization and management reform.
 Considering the backdrop of political pressure, increased mergers and acquisitions activity, and behind-the-scenes investor activism, it should be understood that moves to improve governance and shareholder returns are also occurring in the small cap market.